 A Few Notes

-Does this seem like too many sights to tackle in one day?
+Does this seem like too much to tackle in one day?
 Fear not.
-Many of Athens’ most important historic sites are connected by the 2.5-mile Unification of Archaeological Sites promenade.
+Many of Athens’ most important historical sites are connected by the 2.5-mile Unification of Archaeological Sites promenade.
 And your ticket includes entry to the Acropolis, the Ancient Agora, the Museum of the Ancient Agora, and much, much more.